Replace a Flush Handle

 Recaulk a Sink or Backsplash

 Dry, cracked caulking can start to break off in tiny pieces or larger chunks, leaving countertops and tile backsplashes vulnerable to water damage.
-Armed with a $3 caulk gun, about $6 worth of caulking, and a little technique, a competent homeowner can remove the old caulk and apply a new bead like a pro.
+Armed with a $3 caulk gun, about $6 worth of caulking like this option available at Amazon—a favorite in our researched guide to the best caulks, and a little technique, a competent homeowner can remove the old caulk and apply a new bead like a pro.

 Change to LED Bulbs